-The institution's financial position is strong and allows the flexibility to strategically plan for the future.
+The Institution's financial position is strong and allows the flexibility to strategically plan for the future.

 Ensuring a balanced budget and the retention of fund balances within board policy is a major accomplishment in Illinois.
 Moody's Investor Service recently indicated the Illinois school district sector remains challenged with widespread structural imbalances, declining liquidity and expenditure growth that is outpacing revenue growth.
-A significant number of Illinois school districts have operating deficits and that number is increasing.
-In the 2000-2001 school year, more than 160 of the state's 894 districts were in their third year of operating deficits, according to the State Board of Education.
-Harper will not have to face the dire consequences of deficit budgets due to its financial policies.